elastisys/compliantkubernetes/docs/user-guide/safeguards/enforce-trusted-registries.md

 !!!important

-    - This safeguard is enabled by default with the enforcement action `deny` since [Compliant Kubernetes apps v0.19.0](../../release-notes/ck8s.md#v0190).
-As a result, resources that violate this policy will not be created.
+    - This safeguard is enabled by default and will warn on violations.
-    - The default enforcement action for this safeguard has been changed to `warn` instead of `deny` since [Compliant Kubernetes apps v0.29.0](../../release-notes/ck8s.md#v0290).
 As a result, resources that violate this policy will generate warning messages, but will still be created.

 ## Problem